Regulations of the University

 6.14.12 Routine procedures required by the University in connection with the appearance of a guest speaker shall be designed only to ensure that there is orderly scheduling of facilities and adequate preparation for the event, and that the affair is conducted in a manner appropriate to an academic community.
 University control of campus facilities shall not be used as a device of censorship.

-6.14.13 When it is known that a potentially controversial person is expected on the campus, with the likelihood of generating some form of protest or demonstration, the President of the University or his/her designated representative shall make every effort to arrange prior discussions with the probable protesting group or groups.
+6.14.13 When it is known that a potentially controversial person is expected on the campus, with the likelihood of generating some form of protest or demonstration, the President of the University or a designated presidential representative shall make every effort to arrange prior discussions with the probable protesting group or groups.
 The only purpose of such meetings shall be to establish mutually agreeable arrangements.
-In no case shall such discussion be construed as implying university endorsement of the protestors’ position.
+In no case shall such discussion be construed as implying university endorsement of the protestors’ position. #21-22-6

 6.14.14 If a formal protest or demonstration is held, it shall not be confined to a specified area, but persons, or signs or other devices used to express the protest shall not block sight, hearing, access or egress, or otherwise interfere with the orderly conduct of the event being protested or of normal University activities.
 In order to attain the latter objective, certain areas in which protest activity is to be prohibited may be defined in advance by mutual agreement between the University and the protesting parties.